 Lester Wallack, a future Lamb and Shepherd, brought Montague to the United States in 1874.
 Wallack was a theater owner and manager.
 Montague played the role of Captain Molineux in the premiere of The Shaughraun in 1874 and later appeared in Caste, Diplomacy, and The Overland Route.
 In late December 1874 a companion club of The Lambs was formed in New York City by Montague and other actors.
 That first meeting was at the original Delmonico’s Blue Room on 14th Street in Manhattan, and Montague was named the first Shepherd.

 In 1876 he returned briefly to England before going back to New York and a road company.
 Montague went to the West Coast for the first time in 1878 to play the role of Lord Arthur Chilton in False Shame.
 On August 13, 1878, he died in San Francisco of a pulmonary hemorrhage, age 31 or 32.
 The Lambs arranged for his remains to be returned to New York.
 Montague’s services were held at the Church of the Transfiguration, the “Little Church Around The Corner,” where he often worshiped.
-He was buried in Green-Wood Cemetery on August 21, 1878.
-The Lambs dedicated a stain-glass window (pictured right) in his honor in the Church in the North Aisle.
+He was buried in Green-Wood Cemetery on August 21, 1878, in the Wallack family plot.
+The Lambs dedicated a stained-glass window in his honor in the church in the north aisle.
 Montague is shown in pilgrim’s robes with the crimson cross of the Crusader on one shoulder and carrying a pilgrim staff with the scallop shell of St. James, a pouch, and a water skin.